When it comes to dining with a view in NYC, nothing is better than enjoying some restaurants with a Central Park view.

 Before going through the 11 restaurants & bars with a view of Central Park, I wanted to point out a few main considerations:

-The restaurant is located on the 3rd floor of The Shops, and also includes a small café area for those that may not want a full dining experience.
+The restaurant is located on the 3rd floor of The Shops, and is one of the more happening places to grab a meal with a view.

 Address: 10 Columbus Circle 3rd Floor